lepLinus/ERC4337Wallet/Docs/BatchedWallet.md

 The BatchedWallet is a fork of [SimpleAccount](https://github.com/eth-infinitism/account-abstraction/blob/develop/contracts/samples/SimpleAccount.sol)

 Changes to forked contract:
-use recent OZ version
+- use recent OZ version
+- remove _disableInitializers() from the constructor

 ## Functions